nortikin/sverchok/docs/nodes/generator/scripted2.rst

 Breakout Scripts
 ----------------
-Scripts that needs to access the node can to so via the ``self.node`` variable that is automaticly set.
+Scripts that needs to access the node can do so via the ``self.node`` variable that is automatically set.
 ::

     class Breakout(SvScript):